 How To Visit The Cu Chi Tunnels On Your Own

-Here are the contact information for both Vinasun and Mai Linh, You can also use the information to get a taxi anytime not just for the Cu Chi Tunnels.
+Here are the contact information for Mai Linh.
+Use this information to get a taxi anytime not just for the Cu Chi Tunnels.

 Mai Linh Taxi (10-15 minutes call before)